tpwxpk120/Money-Master/README.md

 # Money Master
-Money Tracking Website called Money Master that will help users manage their finances more effectively.
-This app will be built using modern technologies, including React for the frontend, Node.js for the backend, and MongoDB as the database.
+Money tracking website called Money Master will help users manage their finances more effectively.
+This app will be built using modern technologies, including React for the front end, Node.js for the back end, and MongoDB as the database.
 The goal of this project is to provide users with a user-friendly platform to track their income, expenses, and savings, allowing them to make informed financial decisions.

 # CS5610-Project-two